Gabriel Alves de Faria

 Graphic Designer, Argentina

 Marcos Adrián Peñéñory is a graphic designer from Córdoba, Argentina.
 He is a Technician of Multimedia Design and holds a Bachelor in Graphic Design from Universidad Blas Pascal.
 He has previously worked as a Webmaster at the Inter-American Commission on Human Rights in Washington DC, and is committed to working for human rights organizations and socially conscious companies.
-He is currently specializing in Epistemologies of The South at the Latin American Council on Social Sciences.
+He is specialized in Epistemologies of The South at the Latin American Council on Social Sciences.

 "Being gay necessarily means breaking with internal and external gender-based structures.
 As a designer I can be part of the solution, or part of the problem."

-Communication Advisor, Brazil
+Communication Advisor, Brasil

 Jade Drummond is the Communication Advisor of Not Only Voices, responsible for expanding and improving our public image and for managing social media.
 She graduated in Journalism at the Federal University of Espírito Santo, in Vitória (Brazil), and is currently specializing also in Journalism at the Cásper Líbero College, in São Paulo (Brazil).
 Jade is an AFSer and AIESECer.
 She has studied in Germany and worked in Egypt and Poland.